 As follows:

-“In general, a STA may transmit a pending MPDU when it is operating under the DCF access method, either in the absence of a PC, or in the CP of the PCF access method, when the STA determines that the medium is idle for greater than or equal to a DIFS, or an EIFS if the immediately preceding medium-busy event was caused by detection of a frame that was not received at this STA with a correct FCS value.
-If, under these conditions, the medium is determined by the CS mechanism to be busy when a STA becomes ready to initiate the initial frame of a frame exchange sequence (described in Annex G), exclusive of the CF period, the random backoff procedure described in 10.3.4.3 (Backoff procedure for DCF) shall be followed.
-There are conditions, specified in 10.3.4.3 (Backoff procedure for DCF) and 10.3.4.5 (Control of the channel), where the random backoff procedure shall be followed even for the first attempt to initiate a frame exchange sequence."
+“A STA may transmit a pending MPDU when it is operating under the DCF access method, either in the absence of a PC, or in the CP of the PCF access method, when the STA determines that the medium is idle for a period of a DIFS, or an EIFS (10.3.2.3.7) from the end of the immediately preceding medium-busy event, whichever is the greater.
+If, under these conditions, the medium is determined by the CS mechanism to be busy when a STA becomes ready to initiate the initial frame of a frame exchange sequence (described in Annex G), exclusive of the CF period, the random backoff procedure described in 10.3.4.3 (Backoff procedure for DCF) shall be followed.."